U.S. Department of State Seal

 • Certificate of salary and the economic and financial conditions of the adoptive parents,

-• Statement if the prospective adoptive parents cannot have biological childre and medical documentation to support the statement, if applicable,
+• Statement if the prospective adoptive parents cannot have biological children and medical documentation to support the statement, if applicable,

 Birth Certificate

-If you have finalized the adoption in Cabo Verde, you will first need to apply for a new birth certificate for your child.
-Your name will be added to the new birth certificate.
+If you have finalized the adoption in Cabo Verde, you will need to obtain a new birth certificate for your child with your name on it.

 The adoptive parents or their representative can request a new birth certificate for the child.
 This can be requested online: